 We have a Code of Business Conduct that applies to all of our officers and employees.
 We also have a separate Code of Business Conduct and Ethics for directors.
-These are posted on our website at www.idacorpinc.com/governance/governance-documents.
-We will also post on that website any amendments to, or waivers of, our Codes of Business Conduct, as required by Securities and Exchange Commission rules or New York Stock Exchange listing standards.
+These are posted on our website at www.idacorpinc.com/governance/go